-A Newcastle art gallery has showcased ethical jewellery collection in the hope that its visitors pay more attention to sustainable jewellery.
+Newcastle art gallery, The Biscuit Factory is showcasing an ethical jewellery collection in the hope that its visitors pay more attention to sustainable jewellery.

-Designs from Holly Mcafee, Elizabeth Terzza and Sue Gregor are included in the collection which is available until February 23, 2020.
+Designs from Holly Mcafee, Elizabeth Terzza and Sue Gregor are included in the collection which is showing until February 23, 2020.

 Necklace available to buy from The Biscuit Factory,